gepopa10/gepopa10.github.io/README.md

 ![Simulation](Vrep_simulation.gif)
 ![Lab setup](hitting_motion.gif)

-To help rehabilitate, I developed an autonomous drone that can play ping pong with them.
+To help rehabilitate people, I developed an autonomous drone that can play ping pong with them.

 Here is what the drone looked like: